portableant/museologi.st/projects/collections-website.md

 ## What features did this MVP have?

-I took a lot of inspiration from previous work I had done at the BM for the PAS and on API research and I was inspired by generous interface thinking (see Mitchell Whitelaw's work); Nomisma, the Getty, Yale and V&A and not by the BM or the Ashmolean.
+I took a lot of inspiration from previous work I had done at the BM for the PAS and on API research, and I was inspired by generous interface thinking (see Mitchell Whitelaw's work); Nomisma, the Getty, Yale and V&A and not by the BM or the Ashmolean.
 What I wanted to have was as much information available to researchers as possible.